WSUCptSCapstone-Fall2022Spring2023/lami-fullstackapp/README.md

 ### Prerequisites

-To get this application to work for the online application we will be connecting the application to the already existing LAMI house website so no downloading will be needed.
-However, for the phone insallation it would be best to downlaod the code from the git website and make a shortcut for the code so it can used as an app on the phone.
+To get this application to work you must have a smartphone.
+No other requirements

 ### Add-ons